Church tower with weathercock in a body of water framed by forest and green belt

 • Development of population figures in the district

-The current population figures for the district of Waldeck-Frankenberg are available here .
+The current population figures for the district of Waldeck-Frankenberg can be found here.

 35